Competition and trade in Australia

 - Advised Western Union Financial Services Australia Pty on its response to the ACCC’s inquiry into the supply of foreign currency conversion services in Australia.

 The team at Jones Day benefits clients through its globally connected practice.
 The department focuses on handling merger clearances as well as cartel and anti-competitive conduct investigations and competition litigation, among other matters.
-With years of prior experience at the ACCC, Prudence Smith heads up the department.
+With years of prior experience at the ACCC, Prudence Smith is a key name to note.
+In mid-2020, Matthew Bull joined the practice from Herbert Smith Freehills and now heads up the group.

 K&L Gates’ antitrust, competition and trade regulation department focuses on merger control matters, as well as regulatory investigations by the ACCC regarding cartel-related activity and other allegations of anti-competitive behaviour.
 Ayman Guirguis heads up the practice, which advises across sectors such as the automotive industry, financial services, energy, agriculture, shipping and logistics, and healthcare and pharmaceuticals.
 A new arrival IN 2018, special counsel David Howarth is now a key contact for clients seeking assistance with investigations and litigation regarding both consumer- and competition-related issues.